Roychowdhury-group/FENESTRA-Fake-News-Structure-and-Threat-Assessment/README.md

 java -mx8g -cp "*" edu.stanford.nlp.pipeline.StanfordCoreNLPServer -port 9000
 ```

-**Step-3**: Modify the parameters in "relEx_parse_tree.py" according to the data your input data.
+**Step-3**: Modify the parameters in "relEx_parse_tree.py" according to your input data.
 Feel free to take a look at the settings we used for Bridgegate and Pizzagate experiments.

 **Step-4**: Run the following command to extract relationships: